Máximo Frangopulos Rivera

 - Frangópulos, Guisande, C., Maneiro, I., Riveiro, I. & Franco, J. Short-term and long term effects of the toxic dinoflagellate Alexandrium minutum on the copepod Acartia clausi.
 Marine Ecology Progress Series 203: 161-169.
 2000.

 Gonzalo Saldías Yau

-Dr. Saldias is a Marine Biologist from the Universidad Católica de la Santísima Concepción.
-He holds a Master’s in Oceanography from the Universidad de Concepción and a Doctorate in Physical Oceanography from the College of Earth, Ocean, and Atmospheric Sciences, Oregon State University, USA.
+Dr. Saldías obtained his degree in Marine Biology from the Universidad Católica de la Santísima Concepción, and he holds a Master’s in Oceanography from the Universidad de Concepción as well as a PhD in Physical Oceanography from the College of Earth, Ocean, and Atmospheric Sciences, at Oregon State University, USA.
 He is an Assistant Professor in the Physics Departament of the Universidad de Bío-Bío.

-Dr. Saldías’s research focuses mainly on coastal oceanography.
-He is a specialist in processing and analyzing high-resolution satellite information and in using autonomous underwater vehicles for observations of the coastal ocean.
-His research highlights the impact of fluvial plumes on coastal oceans in eastern boundary systems such as central and far southern Chile, the Iberian Peninsula, and Oregon, as well as the relationship between plumes and climate variability.
+Dr. Saldías’ primary area of research is coastal oceanography.
+He is a specialist in the processing and analysis of high-resolution satellite information and in observations with autonomous underwater vehicles for coastal ocean studies.
+His research includes the impact of fluvial plumes on the coastal ocean in eastern boundary systems – including the central and far-southern Chilean coast, the Iberian Peninsula, and Oregon – and their relationship with climate variability.

 - Saldías, G.S., Largier, J.L., Mendes, R., Pérez-Santos, I., Vargas, C.A., and Sobarzo, M., (2016).
 Satellite-measured interannual variability of turbid river plumes off central-southern Chile: Spatial patterns and the influence of climate variability.
 Progress in Oceanography, 146, 212-222.